LekoArts/gatsby-themes/examples/emma/README.md

 ### Change your `static` folder

 The `static` folder contains the icons, social media images and robots.txt.
 Don't forget to change these files, too!

-### Modifying components & this starter

-Please have a look at [`@lekoarts/gatsby-theme-emma`](https://github.com/LekoArts/gatsby-themes/tree/master/themes/gatsby-theme-emma)'s README to see how you can change/shadow components.
-Generally speaking you will want to place your files into `src/@lekoarts/gatsby-theme-emma/` to shadow/override files.

 ## 🤔 Questions or problems?